bft-smart/fabric-orderingservice/README.md

 You can quickly launch a local Fabric network comprised of 4 ordering nodes, a single frontend, and one peer by following the steps described bellow.

 1. Make sure you are not executing any container.
 This is because the images are already configured for containers allocated to the addresses 172.17.0.2-172.17.0.8.
-After stopping any container you may have running, download tge images and create their respective containers in the following order (each one from a different terminal):
+After stopping any container you may have running, download the images and create their respective containers in the following order (each one from a different terminal):

 ```
 docker run -i -t -P bftsmart/fabric-orderingnode 0